xkbcommon/libxkbcommon/doc/message-registry.md

   <dt>Summary</dt><dd>A keysym name has been deprecated: use the corresponding canonical name instead</dd>
 </dl>

-Some keysym names have typos, unconventional names or historical aliases of a reference name.
+Some keysym names have typos, unconventional names or are historical aliases.
 Please consider migrating to the reference name reported in the warning message.